Heads up! Studio closes Dec 22–Jan 2. Last rush orders by Dec 17.

 [fs-toc-h3]Glass stoppers

-Vinolok is a revolutionary glass closure developed by Alcoa, a German company, for use in wine and spirits bottles.
+Vinolok is a revolutionary glass closure developed by Alcoa co, a German company, for use in wine and spirits bottles.
 It is also known as a “glass cork” and has become an early alternative to traditional cork closures.
 Vinolok closures are made of a recyclable and reusable material—glass.
 They come in different types, such as the screw cap, Vino-Seal, Zork, and others.
+Vino-Seal stoppers carry oxygen barrier properties that help preserve wine quality and can result in shorter cellar times.

 closeup of a vinolok on wine bottle: a glass stopperClassic high-top Vinolok, a premium glass stopper for wine and spirits